 How can we improve the energy performance of cities?
 We want to know which resources, technologies and overall strategies are needed to supply the future demand of cities in a sustainable and economic manner.

 The 2018 executive course on Urban Energy Systems at the Future Cities Laboratory will provide an introduction to the analysis of urban energy systems with the City Energy Analyst (CEA).
 The CEA is one of the first open-source tools for the analysis of energy efficiency strategies in districts.
 In both theoretical and hands-on exercises, the participant will learn how to use advanced numerical methods in CEA to estimate and optimize the performance of a real district in Singapore.
 The participants will examine strategies ranging from building retrofits, renewable energy integration, district energy and modifications of urban form.

 The executive course is intended for practitioners, students, and researchers in energy, building engineering or related disciplines.
 No prior knowledge of urban energy systems is necessary.

-Day 1: Introduction to urban energy system analysis and data mining.
+Day 1 (full day): Introduction to urban energy system analysis and data mining.

-Day 3: Demand forecasting and building retrofit potential assessment.
+Day 2 (full day): Demand forecasting and building retrofit potential assessment.

-Day 4: Supply system optimization and Life cycle assessment (LCA).
+Day 4 (full day): Supply system optimization and Life cycle assessment (LCA).

 The executive course will be tutored by the core team of the City Energy Analyst.